 The Dodd-Frank Act created an independent regulatory body, the Bureau of Consumer Financial Protection ("Bureau"), with authority and responsibility to set rules and regulations for most consumer protection laws applicable to all banks - large and small - adds another regulator to scrutinize and police financial activities.
 Transfer to the Bureau of all consumer financial protection functions for designated laws by the other federal agencies was completed on July 21, 2011.
-The Bureau has responsibility for mortgage reform and enforcement, as well as broad new powers over consumer financial activities which could impact consumer financial products and services and how they are provided.
+The Bureau was given responsibility for mortgage reform and enforcement, as well as broad new powers over consumer financial activities, including consumer financial products and services and how they are provided.

-Significant mortgage rules mandated by the Dodd-Frank Act provisions have been enacted in response to the breakdown in the mortgage lending markets and to provide for consumer protections.
+Significant mortgage rules mandated by the Dodd-Frank Act provisions were enacted in response to the breakdown in the mortgage lending markets and to provide for consumer protections.
 Final rules were issued by the Bureau or jointly with other regulatory agencies to implement requirements under the Dodd-Frank Act regarding mortgage-related matters such as ability-to-repay, qualified mortgage standards, mortgage servicing, mortgage loan originator compensation, escrow requirements for higher-priced mortgage loans, and providing appraisals.
-Most of these rules were effective January 2014 and have been successfully implemented.
-New mortgage rules were intended to address problems consumers face in the three major steps in buying a home - shopping for a mortgage, closing on a mortgage, and paying off a mortgage.
+These new mortgage rules, effective in January 2014, have been implemented in order to address problems consumers face in the three major steps in buying a home - shopping for a mortgage, closing on a mortgage, and paying off a mortgage.

-Final rules on integrated mortgage disclosures under the Real Estate Settlement Act (RESPA) and Truth in Lending Act (TILA), issued in November 2013 to originally be effective on August 1, 2015, were subsequently postponed until October 3, 2015.
-Amendments to the integrated mortgage disclosure rules finalized on January 20, 2015, to be effective on August 1, 2015 were also subsequently postponed until October 3, 2015.
-The TILA-RESPA Integrated Disclosure rule commonly referred to as TRID combined required disclosures into a two single forms: 1) The Loan Estimate which is provided shortly after a mortgage loan application and 2) The Closing Disclosure which is provided prior to loan consummation.
+Final rules on integrated mortgage disclosures under the Real Estate Settlement Act (RESPA) and Truth in Lending Act (TILA) became effective on October 3, 2015.
+Amendments to the integrated mortgage disclosure rules also became October 3, 2015.
+The TILA-RESPA Integrated Disclosure rule commonly referred to as TRID combined required disclosures into two single forms: 1) The Loan Estimate which is provided shortly after a mortgage loan application and 2) The Closing Disclosure which is provided prior to loan consummation.
 In addition, a mandated appraisal notice under the Equal Credit Opportunity Act and the servicing application disclosure under RESPA were also combined into the new integrated disclosures.
-Significant systems changes, as well as process and procedural adjustments were necessary to appropriately implement the new requirements.
-Implementation to successfully achieve TRID compliance involved extensive collaboration with the Mortgage Loan Origination software vendor, as well as outreach and coordination efforts with real estate agents, attorneys, and closing agents to cultivate preparedness for the new integrated mortgage loan disclosure forms.
+Loan Origination System changes, as well as process and procedural adjustments were necessary to appropriately implement the new requirements.
+Implementation to achieve TRID compliance involved extensive collaboration with the Mortgage Loan Origination software vendor, as well as outreach and coordination efforts with real estate agents, attorneys, and closing agents to cultivate preparedness for the new integrated mortgage loan disclosure forms.
 Overall mortgage loan volume was up through the end of the year.
 New TRID requirements, especially the timing requirements that had to be met, did slow the loan origination process slightly but did not result in excessive delays of scheduled loan closings.
-Due to the complexities of the TRID rule, the industry questions that remain to be answered with absolute clarity, and the status or existence of a safe harbor or protection from liability during the initial live implementation period, remaining attentive to these matters will ensure practices and procedures continue to be fully compliant.
+Due to the complexities of the TRID rule, industry questions persist.
+Pending proposed additional amendments to the TRID rules are intended to provide further clarity to certain provisions.
+Remaining attentive to these matters will ensure practices and procedures continue to be fully compliant.

-On June 22, 2015, five federal agencies announced the approval of a joint final rule implementing provisions of the Homeowner Flood Insurance Affordability Act of 2014 (HFIAA) and the Biggert-Waters Flood Insurance Reform Act of 2012 (the Biggert-Waters Act).
-The final rule, mostly effective on October 1, 2015, was issued by the Board of Governors of the Federal Reserve System, the Farm Credit Administration, the Federal Deposit Insurance Corporation, the National Credit Union Administration, and the Office of the Comptroller of the Currency.
+Final rules, mostly effective on October 1, 2015, were issued by the Board of Governors of the Federal Reserve System (FRB), the Farm Credit Administration, the Federal Deposit Insurance Corporation (FDIC), the National Credit Union Administration (NCUA), and the Office of the Comptroller of the Currency (OCC) to implement provisions of the Homeowner Flood Insurance Affordability Act of 2014 (HFIAA) and the Biggert-Waters Flood Insurance Reform Act of 2012 (the Biggert-Waters Act).
 This rule amended regulations which apply to loans secured by properties located in special flood hazard areas and included the following: